 Injuries incurred by the nursing students during their laboratory/clinical experiences should be reported immediately to the agency staff and Viterbo Nursing clinical instructor.
 Agency policy will be followed in reporting incidents.
-All students are responsible for medical expenses to treat any injuries he/she incurs.
-In addition, the Viterbo accident/incident report form must be filled out and submitted to the Dean. (rev.2016)
+All students are responsible for medical expenses to treat any injuries they incur.
+In addition, the Viterbo faculty member will fill out an accident/incident report form that must be submitted to the Dean. (rev. 2022)